The Best Nikon D3300 SD Memory Cards for Photos and Video

 • 128GB - 37,120 images

-Slows cards can decrease the number of continuous images the Nikon D3300 can take.
-This is because the camera’s buffer is not able to write to the SD card quickly enough.
+A slow memory card can cause a reduction in the number of continuous photos the Nikon D3300 can take.
+This is because the camera’s buffer is not able to write data to the memory card quickly enough.

 SD Card Speed Class